Looking for the best insurance as a digital nomad in Peru?

 Our Recommendation

-For digital nomads in Peru, we recommend Genki for low deductibles essential given altitude and stomach issues are almost guaranteed.
-SafetyWing works perfectly for budget-conscious nomads staying in coastal areas.
+For digital nomads in Peru, many travellers choose Genki for low deductibles essential given altitude and stomach issues are almost guaranteed.
+SafetyWing works well for nomads staying in coastal areas who want travel extras bundled in.